Guard-233/overreacted.io/public/a-complete-guide-to-useeffect/index.md

   // ...
   function handleAlertClick() {
     setTimeout(() => {
-      alert('You clicked on: ' + 2);
+      alert("You clicked on: " + 2);
     }, 3000);
   }
   // ...
-  <button onClick={handleAlertClick} /> // The one with 2 inside
+  <button onClick={handleAlertClick} />; // The one with 2 inside
   // ...
 }
 ```

-This is why [in this demo](https://codesandbox.io/s/w2wxl3yo0l) event handlers “belong” to a particular render, and when you click, it keeps using the `counter` state *from* that render.
+This is why [in this demo](https://codesandbox.io/s/w2wxl3yo0l) event handlers “belong” to a particular render, and when you click, it keeps using the `counter` state _from_ that render.

 **Inside any particular render, props and state forever stay the same.** But if props and state are isolated between renders, so are any values using them (including the event handlers).
 They also “belong” to a particular render.
 So even async functions inside an event handler will “see” the same `count` value.

-*Side note: I inlined concrete `count` values right into `handleAlertClick` functions above.
+_Side note: I inlined concrete `count` values right into `handleAlertClick` functions above.
 This mental substitution is safe because `count` can’t possibly change within a particular render.
 It’s declared as a `const` and is a number.
 It would be safe to think the same way about other values like objects too, but only if we agree to avoid mutating state.
-Calling `setSomething(newObj)` with a newly created object instead of mutating it is fine because state belonging to previous renders is intact.*
+Calling `setSomething(newObj)` with a newly created object instead of mutating it is fine because state belonging to previous renders is intact._

 ## Each Render Has Its Own Effects